 This is the interface between the LEA and the AO lawful interception management system that allows the LEA to issue administrative “orders” to put a given AO End User under “interception”.

-As the AO has full control and ownership over its own End Users and access to all their required administration data it is fully capable to implement this interface without any involvement of .
+As the AO has full control and ownership over its own End Users and access to all their required administration data it is fully capable to implement this interface without any involvement of Wyre.

 HI2 Interface